tonooo71/qutebrowser-scripts/README.md

 dir: pocket

-You need get your consumer key and access token.
+You need to get your consumer key and access token.

 ## Simple English-Japanese dictionary